You're Cordially Invited to A Special Free Webinar:

 - Practices to help yourself and loved ones through life’s most challenging transitions.

-Plus, your co-host Chelsea Waves will share her journey as both a student and facilitator of this transformative work, offering a unique perspective on how these teachings come to life in practice.
+Plus, your MC Chelsea Waves will share her unique journey as both a student and facilitator of this transformative work, offering an intimate perspective on how these ancient teachings come alive in daily practice and guiding meaningful dialogue between our esteemed teachers.

 Who Should Attend?